My loved one is

 24/7 Confidential Helpline

-Detox programs differ in length but can range from three to ten days.
+Drug and alcohol detox programs differ in length but can range from three to ten days.
 The length depends on things like age, drug usage, gender, and health.

 Drug overdose death is the leading cause of death in the United States.
 According to the Centers for Disease Control and Prevention (CDC), 44 Americans die from a prescription opioid overdose daily.
 The National Institute on Drug Abuse (NIDA) further estimates that in 2012, over 2 million Americans aged 12 and older were addicted to prescription opioid painkillers, and an additional 467,000 were addicted to heroin.